Have you Been Charged with Prostitution in Georgia?

 Penalty for a Prostitution Conviction

 A person convicted of prostitution in Georgia will be guilty of a misdemeanor.
+In Georgia, misdemeanor convictions come with a punishment of jail time up to one year, a fine up to $1,000, or both.

 If the offense was committed within 1,000 feet of any school building, school grounds, public place of worship, or playground or recreation center which is used primarily by persons under 17 years of age then the person will also be fined $2,500.00.